Why Are Gas Prices Up? These Frenemies Get Some Of The Blame

 Russia and Saudi Arabia have been longtime adversaries over geopolitics and military operations in the Middle East.
 Now, they've formed a surprising bond that is reshaping global oil markets.

 As two of the world's largest oil producers, they have engineered significant production cuts to mop up an oil glut that had been keeping energy prices low for years.
-The unexpected alliance is one of the reasons why motorists in the U.S. have seen prices at the pump climb 18 percent over the past year.
+The unexpected alliance is one of the reasons motorists in the U.S. have seen prices at the pump climb 18 percent over the past year.

 "The market perceives that Saudi Arabia and Russia are having a strong and fruitful collaboration to keep the price of oil high and rising," said Amy Myers Jaffe, a senior fellow at the Council on Foreign Relations.